 Two-stroke engines work by combining more functions into one piston-movement; during the upwards movement of the piston (compressing the air/fuel/oil mixture) in the combustion chamber, underneath the piston a fresh mixture of air/fuel/oil is drawn in the hermetically closed crankcase.

 A 4-stroke engine is a very common variation of an internal combustion engine.
-During engine operation, pistons go through 4 events to achieve each power cycle.
-The definition of an event is an up or down piston motion.
+Pistons go through 4 events, or up and down piston motions, to achieve each power cycle.
 Upon completion of the 4 events, the cycle is complete and ready to begin again.